Coronavirus/Covid-19 : Resources for Museums

 Message from Arts Council England’s (ACE)

 Currently we have decided to postpone all our upcoming training in March and April 2020.
 This will be reviewed before May and a decision will then be taken on further events.
 You can view our current position statement here.
+We are running online training and support -visit our training section to see what is coming up.

 We will also be available remotely to support museums in any area of their organisation.
 This includes helping museums return to ‘business as usual’ as soon as possible, but also some extra programming and resources to help over the coming weeks.
 Below are our contacts if you would like to email or call us.
 Please note the team work part-time so you may want to email in the first instance: